Gaserd/alpacahq-nodejs-examples/README.md

 node main.js
 ```

-If you have any questions or something went wrong, just tweet me @gaserdgg or email me gaserd123@gmail.com
+If you have any questions or something went wrong, just tweet me https://twitter.com/gaserdgg or email me gaserd123@gmail.com

 I see something like this in my terminal:
 ```